 How to use this document

-This document can be used for a service provider getting ready to enter into a new relationship with a client, or for a client preparing to a hire a new service provider.
+This document can be used for a service provider getting ready to enter into a new relationship with a client, or for a client preparing to hire a new service provider.
 In this document, the form filler will be able to enter pertinent identifying details, such as whether the parties are individuals or businesses, and their respective addresses and contact information.
 The form filler will also input the most important characteristics of the agreement between the parties, like duration for the work (if it should continue indefinitely until the service is complete or end at a date certain), fee information, and of course, what exactly the services being provided are.

 Here, several specifications can be chosen for how the agreement should be formed, including things like limitation of liability.
-This Service Agreement will help you outline the expectations of both parties before the work actually begins.
+This Service Agreement will help outline the expectations of both parties before the work actually begins.

 When this agreement is filled out, it should be printed, signed by both parties, and a copy should be kept with each.